1947

 construction while the house dissolves into forgotten ruins.
 Only because the house was so

-do feel as others do that the house
+that the house

 IS haunted.
-At twilight, right before the park closes, you are
+At twilight, right before the park closes, you are returning from a

 Jack and Helen's Private Quarters as Seen in Our Time Frame

-Master Bedroom Suite- Currently
+Master Bedroom Suite- Today

-Currently, one finds the master bedroom suite similar to the 1940's but with a new ceiling and
+Currently one finds the master bedroom suite similar to the 1940's but with a new ceiling and

 different windows.
 Again this is all a result of massive renovations by Eckankar who owned the

-house briefly from the early 1970's to the early 1990's.
+house briefly, from the early 1970's to the early 1990's.
 The house served as a group

 construction project.
 The doorways?
 These lead to (his and her) dressing rooms (now removed)